section-engineering-education/engineering-education/articles/regularization/index.md

 ### Regularization and Overfitting

 Overfitting is an occurrence that impacts the performance of a model negatively.

 It occurs when a function fits a limited set of data points too closely.
-The model learns from noise in the training data.
-This impacts the performance of the model on test data.
+Data often has some element of random noise within it.
+For example, The training data may contain data points that do not accurately represent the properties of the data.
+These points are considered as noise.
+When a function fits a set of such datapoints too closely, the model learns from noise in the data.
+As a result, the complexity of the model is increased.
+This impacts the ability of the model to make reliable predictions on test data.
+The model may also be unable to fit additional data.
+This may lead to sub-par performance on test data.

 The image below shows the phenomena of overfitting, underfitting, and the correct fit.

 ![overfitting](/engineering-education/regularization/overfitting.png)

 *Overfitting, correct fit, and underfitting.*

 [Source](https://analyticsindiamag.com/regularization-in-machine-learning-a-detailed-guide/)

+For a better understanding of overfitting, bias and variance, check out my previous [article](/engineering-education/ensemble-bias-var/).

 Overfitting occurs because a model fails to generalize data that contains a lot of irrelevant data points.
 Regularization is an answer to overfitting.
 It is a technique that improves model accuracy as well as prevents loss of important data that is suffered during underfitting.
 Regularization is a type of regression that shrinks coefficient estimates to zero to reduce the capacity of a model.
 It removes extra weights from select features and redistributes the weights evenly.
 This means that regularization discourages the learning of both a model of high complexity and flexibility.
 In turn, the risk of overfitting is lowered.
 Let’s use a linear regression equation to explain regularization further.